 Learn About the World

-Following text explains that some activities at the event are geared towards younger children, while others are better suited for older children.
-One example of an activity for older children is ‘Communicating Like a Civil War Soldier’, which teaches kids about the nonverbal communication strategies used by soldiers during the Civil War.
+Some activities on the website are geared towards younger children, while others are better suited for older children.
+One example of an activity for older children is ‘Communicating Like a Civil War Soldier’, which teaches kids about the non-verbal communication strategies used by soldiers during the Civil War.

-Many national parks have closed their visitor centers or dramatically reduced rangers’ interaction with the public due to the pandemic.
-However, many parks have expanded their Junior Ranger programs to incorporate ways kids can earn badges from home.
-There are currently 10 national parks with downloadable e-books kids can use to learn about their park and complete activities.
+Many national parks have dramatically reduced rangers’ interaction with the public after the pandemic.
+However, many parks have expanded their Junior Ranger programs to incorporate ways kids can earn badges independently or from home.
+There are currently 10 national parks with downloadable e-books kids can use to learn about their parks and complete activities.
 After they mail in their worksheets, they receive a badge in the mail.

 Watch a Nature Cam

 If your children are interested in learning about different animals and their habitats, then a virtual safari might be a great activity for them.
 Your kids can explore different landscapes and see how animals live in their natural habitats.
 For example, they can get an up-close look at a falcon’s nest and learn more about these fascinating birds.

 There are some fantastic nature cams set up by universities and conservatories all over the world, and they can be a fun and educational way for your children to learn about nature.
 Some live cams to check out are: